jeremycolin/website-analyzer-wc/README.md

 ## Credits

-Thanks to [lbineau](https://github.com/lbineau) for inspiring me to gte started with web components
+Thanks to [lbineau](https://github.com/lbineau) for inspiring me to get started with web components

 ## License: MIT